microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 # Announcing a free GitHub Copilot for VS Code

-Today, we're excited to announce a **free tier for GitHub Copilot**.
+Today, we're excited to announce a **free tier for GitHub Copilot** available to everyone in VS Code.
 All you need is a GitHub login.
 No trial.
 No gimmicks.
 No credit card required.

-We want everyone to experience the joy - that magical moment when Copilot writes the code that was on the tips of your fingers without you even having to ask.
-This is your code editor, redefined with AI.

 ![HERO VIDEO]()
 [CTA]()

+We want all 37 million VS Code users just like you to experience the joy - that magical moment when Copilot writes the code that was on the tips of your fingers without you even having to ask.
+The thrill of generating interfaces from mockups and speaking prototypes into existence.

 With the GitHub Copilot free tier, you get **access to both GPT-4o and Claude Sonnet models**.